 Nevertheless, it dawned on me that working from home means I save a lot of time.
 The time of commute, getting dressed, getting undressed, preparing for the day, relaxing after the day and like.
 Making some rough calculations I came to the conclusion that I got almost 4 additional hours a day.

 Now what to do with the excess time.
 After all time is the only thing you get in abundance during a lockdown.
-So if not managed properly, it could wake up the boredom monster and everything loses its color.
+So if not managed properly, it could wake up the boredom monster and everything goes haywire.

 Coming up with a plan